 Alaska Airlines recently announced a test rollout of its new biometric check-in capabilities—but is it equipped to handle the security implications of these cyber risks?
 Its lackluster 675 CSR score is a result of a series of flaws: server information leakage, lack of HttpOnly/ secure cookies, and missing DNSSEC, among others.

 Low cost British carrier easyJet—along with 16 other companies—recently saw upwards of half a million customer records compromised in an encryption blunder: sensitive information such as payment card details were sent to company servers in unencrypted form.
 These days, encryption continues to be easyJet's Achilles Heel—its low 482 CSR score is a result of lack of sitewide SSL, missing HTTP strict transport security, lack of HttpOnly/secure cookies, disabled DNSSEC, and more.

 Headquartered in Taiwan Taoyuan International Airport, China Airlines is the flag carrier of the island nation of Taiwan.
 Its CSR score of 444 is the result of a myriad of critical security flaws: lack of sitewide SSL, server information leakage, missing DMARC/DNSSEC, and more.

 Half of the major airlines featured in this comparison exhibited poor overall website perimeter security, with the majority of these underperformers lacking basic security controls like sitewide SSL.
 Moreover, most of these airlines have recently suffered from a serious data breach or security incident, in many cases involving their public websites.

 Wondering if managing your frequent flyer miles online is putting your personal data at risk?
-Try out UpGuard's free CSR risk grader web application and chrome extension for validating the security posture of your favorite airline today.
+Try out UpGuard's free risk grader web application and chrome extension for validating the security posture of your favorite airline today.